jacksonhzx95/jacksonhzx95.github.io/about_me.md

 ---

 I am currently working at Telefiled Medical Image Limited in Hong Kong in the field of medical image analysis, as a Senior Algorithm Engineer.
-I received my PhD and MSc degrees from The Hong Kong Polytechnic University (PolyU-EIE) in 2023 and 2018, respectively, under the supervision of [Dr. Frank H. F. Leung](https://staff.eie.polyu.edu.hk/enfrank/), [Prof. Yong-Ping Zheng](https://www.polyu.edu.hk/bme/people/academic-staff/prof-zheng-yong-ping/), and [Dr. Steve S. H. Ling (UTS)](https://profiles.uts.edu.au/Steve.Ling).
-I obtained my B.Eng degree from South China University of Technology (SCUT) in 2017.
+I received my PhD and MSc degrees from Dept. of Electronic and Information Engineering, The Hong Kong Polytechnic University (PolyU-EIE) in 2023 and 2018, respectively, under the supervision of [Dr. Frank H. F. Leung](https://staff.eie.polyu.edu.hk/enfrank/), [Prof. Yong-Ping Zheng](https://www.polyu.edu.hk/bme/people/academic-staff/prof-zheng-yong-ping/), and [Dr. Steve S. H. Ling (UTS)](https://profiles.uts.edu.au/Steve.Ling).
+I obtained my B.Eng degree from School of Automation Science and Engineering, South China University of Technology (SCUT) in 2017.

 This is a preliminary version of my personal website.
 More information and functions will be released soon.